 What causes eye redness?
 35 possible conditions

-The most common causes of eye redness happen when the vessels on the surface of the eye become inflamed.
-Various irritants can cause this to occur including:
+The most common cause of eye redness is inflamed vessels on the surface of the eye.
+Various irritants can cause this to occur, including:

 - dry air

 - bacteria or viruses

 Eyestrain or coughing can cause a specific condition known as subconjunctival hemorrhage.
 When this occurs, a blood blotch may appear in one eye.
 The condition may look serious.
 However, if it’s not accompanied by pain, it will typically clear up in seven to 10 days.

 More serious causes of eye redness include infections.
 Infections can occur in different structures of the eye and typically produce additional symptoms such as pain, discharge, or changes in your vision.